anjuvijayan95/netflix-tws-firebase/README.md

-React Movie App 🎬
+React Movie App <br>
 This is a React project that uses Firebase for data handling and authentication and Tailwind CSS for the UI and Axios for data fetching.
 This app is mobile responsive too.

-🚀 How to Run the Application
+How to Run the Application
 1️⃣ Clone and Install Dependencies
 After cloning the project, install the required dependencies: npm i